MicrosoftDocs/quantum-docs/articles/provider-pasqal.md

 ## Input data format

-PASQAL targets accept plain text as input formats.
+PASQAL targets accept JSON files as input data format.
 To submit the pulse sequences, you need to convert the Pulser objects into a JSON string that can be used as input data.

 ```python
 # Convert the sequence to a JSON string